Jimmy141619/portfolio-2/B21/Cybersecurity_Learning_Activity.md

 Upon completion of the activity, participants should be able to:

 * Identify common phishing indicators
-* Recognize suspicious links and attachments
+* Recognize the use of urgency in phishing emails
-* Understand social engineering techniques
+* Understand why attackers request sensitive information
-* Apply safer email handling practices
+* Apply safer decision-making when interacting with emails and links

 ---

-# Implementation

-The activity was implemented using a simple worksheet containing five email examples.
-Participants reviewed each email and recorded whether they believed the message was legitimate or malicious.

-After completing the exercise, the correct answers were discussed along with the phishing indicators present in each example.

----

 # Results

-The activity successfully demonstrated how phishing attacks often rely on urgency, impersonation, and deception rather than technical exploits.
-Participants were able to identify several common phishing indicators and improve their awareness of social engineering techniques.
+The activity successfully demonstrated how phishing attacks often use urgency and requests for sensitive information to manipulate users.
+By analyzing the email scenario, participants were required to identify suspicious characteristics and apply phishing awareness knowledge to determine the correct answer.

 ---

 # Reflection

-Designing and implementing this learning activity reinforced the importance of cybersecurity awareness training.
-Phishing remains one of the most common attack methods, and educating users to recognize warning signs is an effective way to reduce risk.
-This activity demonstrated how simple educational exercises can improve cybersecurity knowledge and encourage safer online behaviour.
+Designing and implementing this cybersecurity learning activity demonstrated how simple interactive exercises can improve cybersecurity awareness.
+The activity encouraged participants to critically evaluate email messages and identify common phishing techniques.
+This exercise reinforced the importance of cybersecurity education as a defence against phishing and other social engineering attacks.